oVirt/ovirt-site/source/db-issues/dbupgrade.html.md

            nnnn are numbers starting from 0010, each having an offset of 10 from previous script(i.e 0010 0020 ....)
            [Name] is a short descriptive name for the script.(Please do not put your BZ # as part of the Name)

+Upgrade scripts are sorted and executed lexicography, that's why it is important to follow the upgrade script naming convention.v

 Temporary functions in upgrade scripts should be renamed __temp_<name> This is in order to distinguish them from real persistent functions and preventing the chance to drop such a function by mistake in an upgrade script.

 ### What is done in the pre-upgrade step?